XeSoft/SlimSql.Postgres/README.md

 ### Jsonb

-In F#, usually JSON or just a string.
+In F#, usually JSON is just a `string`.
 But Npgsql will always assume strings map to Postgres `text` or something similar.
 So you have to use `pTyped` to tell it about Jsonb.

 _I am not sure if this is required for Postgres `json` type since I have never used it._